 We’ve heard the amazing power and wonders of chatbots for a little while now, and I have even hailed them as being one of the next best things for customer service and support.
 But, of course, nothing in life is perfect, and chatbots aren’t quite anywhere near that level of maturity just yet.

 Yet as AI becomes more and more powerful, and will continue to do so as time goes on, chatbots themselves will grow in their capabilities — but there will be some growing pains.
-In fact, there’s quite a few growing pains that chatbots already experience, with some very specific challenges that will need to be addressed coming in 2019.
+There are quite a few growing pains that chatbots already experience, with some very specific challenges that will need to be addressed coming in 2019.

-Chatbots can absolutely offer businesses a new way to support their clients, but we have to be aware of the challenges chatbots face in 2019 in order to effectively leverage their capabilities.
+Chatbots can offer businesses a new way to support their clients, but we have to be aware of the challenges chatbots face in 2019 to effectively leverage their capabilities.

 Chatbots in the Real World